- Resolve to improve your finances in 2019 by setting a manageable number of goals and committing to a financial plan.

 2. Pay down high-interest debt

-25% of people said that this was their top financial priority in 2018—down from 28% in 2016.
-Here are a few strategies for paying down high-interest debt.
+29% of people said that this was their top financial priority in 2019.
+Here are a few strategies for paying down high-interest debt:

 Track your progress.
 Consider using a debt payoff calculator (like this one) to see what it will take to pay off your debt.
 It can be a little painful to work through it slowly, but it's satisfying to check off each payment and watch your debt levels fall.